Briton held in Dubai jail for road row finger gesture

 "We hope that the courts in Dubai are lenient with their sentencing and issue a fine at worst."

-Mr Mukadam is the latest Briton to fall ful of the law in Dubai.
+Mr Mukadam is the latest Briton to fall foul of the law in Dubai.

 In May 2011 top UK surgeon Joseph Nunoo-Mensah was detained in Dubai after being accused of a making a rude gesture at another driver through the window of his car.